Last updated: October 11, 2022

 We collect and process information you provide directly to us.
-For example, we collect information when you create an account, participate in any interactive features of the Services, fill out a form, purchase a license to the Software, request customer support or otherwise communicate with us.
+For example, we collect information when you create an account, participate in any interactive features of the Services, fill out a form, purchase a license to the Software, request customer support, apply for an open position or otherwise communicate with us.
 The types of information we may collect include your name, email address, company or employer information, financial information in connection with purchasing a Software license, job title, phone number and any other information you choose to provide.

 1.2 Information About Your Use of the Services